 Flu season is a confusing term.
 The flu isn’t just a season, and there isn’t one catch all flu shot.
 If you’ve forgotten to get your flu shot you’re probably wondering if it’s too late.
 The answer?
 Nope!
 It’s not too late to get a flu shot.

-Flu season is December through March, however there is no reason you can’t get a flu shot at any other time.
-But since it’s not peak season, there are a couple other things you can do to protect yourself throughout the year.
+Flu season is October through May, however there is no reason you can’t get a flu shot at any other time.
+It's definitely not too late to get one this year!
+In addition to a flu shot though, there are a couple other things you can do to protect yourself throughout the year.

 The general recommendation for when to get a flu shot is two weeks before flu season.
 This recommendation is in anticipation of a flu virus surge in the population.

 The surge typically happens around December, sometimes even earlier.
 The cause of this surge isn’t a magical flu appearing to take over our communities, but can be chalked up to dehydration, and harsher temperatures forcing the body to work harder.
 When the body works harder, its immune system will not be capable of doing its finest work.

 As the weather gets cooler, people begin to forget about water.
 They don’t have the sweat summer brings, or the almost-unbearable heat of the sun as reminders to drink more H2O.
 Dehydration adds stress to your body, in turn making it difficult for your own immune system to fight off every foreign pathogen it encounters.

 Couple the dehydration with extremely cold temperatures forcing your system to work overtime in survival mode, and you have a wonderful opportunity for a virus to infiltrate.
 Find a water bottle you like and keep it with you to remind you to stay hydrated!